 Step 1: Adjust your program settings within LeagueApps

-1. In order for your LeagueApps program data to sync over to Google Sheets, you'll need to select Google Sheets from the Integration Code field for each program."
+In order for your LeagueApps program data to sync over to Google Sheets, you'll need to select Google Sheets from the Integration Code field for each program.

 Step 2: Authenticate your LeagueApps site ID

-1. From your LeagueApps Member Console, navigate to Connect > API settings.
+- From your LeagueApps Member Console, navigate to Connect then click API settings.

-2. Enter a name for your credentials, such as “Google Sheets” and select the Generate Private API Key button.
+- Enter a name for your credentials, such as “Google Sheets,” then select the Generate Private API Key button.
 If you don't enter a name, the integration will not work.
-(Note: the Private API Key used to be called the Service Account Key.)

-4. In a separate tab, navigate to Connect > Integration Center
+- In a separate browser tab, reopen LeagueApps and navigate to Connect then click Integration Center.

-- Site ID - Type in your Site ID.
-This is the string of 4 - 5 numbers found in your browser’s URL bar.
+Site ID: Type in your Site ID.
+This is the string of 4 to 5 numbers found in your browser’s URL bar.
 For example, 43590.

 Step 3: Authenticate your Google account

-1. In the Google Sheets tile within the Integration Center, next to the Google icon, select Connect
+- In the Google Sheets tile within the Integration Center, next to the Google icon select Connect.

-2. You'll be taken to a separate tab where you can log into the Google account that you want the spreadsheets to be sent to
+- You will be taken to a separate tab where you can log into the Google account that you want the spreadsheets to be sent to.
+Click on the Google account you want to use.

 Step 4: Create a Google Sheet

-1. You'll be taken to a configuration page which will load after a minute or two.
+You'll be taken to a configuration page which will load after a minute or two.
 This is the page where you'll be able to create a spreadsheet and tabs using the data from connected programs in your site.
-Currently, you can create one spreadsheet with multiple tabs on it.
+Currently, you can create one spreadsheet with multiple tabs.

-4. Name the tab and select the data that you want information about.
-The data sets are: registration data (basic), registration data (advanced), transaction data, member data, program data, teams data, schedule games data, and schedule events data.
+- Name the tab and select the data that you want information about.
+The data sets available are:

-5. Depending on your data set selection, you may see a dropdown which shows what programs in your site you can get data from.
+- Depending on your data set selection, you may see a dropdown which shows what programs in your site you can get data from.
 The programs you’ll see in this list are those that have selected Google Sheets in the Integration Code.
-You can multi-select by clicking on different programs, or you can select “All”.
-(Note: if you don’t select any options in this dropdown, the integration will default to “All”.)
+You can multi-select by clicking on different programs, or you can select all.
+If you don’t select any options in this dropdown, the integration will default to all programs.

 Step 5: Set the schedule and sync

-2. Be sure that the sync is "unpaused" (the toggle is to the left).
+- Be sure that the sync is unpaused (the toggle is to the left).

-1. Depending on the settings you selected, you will see new and updated data in your spreadsheet after every sync cycle, up until the "end date" you selected.
+Depending on the settings you selected, you will see new and updated data in your spreadsheet after every sync cycle up until the end date you selected.

-2a.
-To delete a tab: Next to the tab you want to delete, select the trash can icon.
+- To delete a tab, select the trash can icon next to the tab you want to delete.
 Deleting a tab here means the data will no longer continue to sync to the connected Google Sheet.
-Then select “Save”.
+Then select Save.

-2b.
-To create a new tab: Follow the same steps you did when initially creating the tab.
-Select “Save”.
+- To create a new tab, follow the same steps you did when initially creating the tab.

-2c.
-To change the spreadsheet name: Changing the name of the spreadsheet in the connection settings will create a new spreadsheet in your Google Drive.
+- Changing the name of the spreadsheet in the connection settings will create a new spreadsheet in your Google Drive.
 You can also create and delete tabs as desired.
-Note: You can currently only create one spreadsheet at a time
+You can currently only create one spreadsheet at a time.

-4. If you would like to connect new programs to the integration, follow Step 1: Adjust your program settings within LeagueApps.
-Then, return to the Connection Settings page for the Google Sheets tile (Connect > Integration Center > My Apps > 3 dots > Connection Settings).
+- If you would like to connect new programs to the integration, follow Step 1: Adjust your program settings within LeagueApps.
+Then, return to the Connection Settings page for the Google Sheets tile.
 At the top of the page is a circular arrow.
-Select that arrow to run an “initial sync”.
+Select that arrow to run an initial sync.
 After a few moments, this page will refresh, and the newly-set up programs will appear as options in the program drop down.